-- Adopting building codes and establishing a program of plan and building inspections. - Adding or increasing the community's local freeboard requirement for mechanical and electrical equipment and structures to one (1) foot or greater. - Requiring new residential development, walkways, driveways, and roadways to be elevated and designed such that dryland access to evacuation routes out of the floodplain area is provided. - Adopting standards for fill compaction, slope, materials, and armoring. - Using check valves, sump pumps, and backflow prevention devices in homes and public facilities. - Implementing a safe room program to disincentivize use of basements in the Special Flood Hazard Area. - Adopting setback standards for new building construction. - Establishing dam breach inundation zones to limit allowable construction and land uses in areas of risk.
+- Adopting building codes and establishing a program of plan and building inspections. - Adding or increasing the community's local freeboard requirement for mechanical and electrical equipment and structures to one (1) foot or greater. - Require new residential development, walkways, driveways, and roadways be elevated and designed such that dryland access to evacuation routes out of the floodplain area is provided. - · Adopting standards for fill compaction, slope, materials, and armoring. - Using check valves, sump pumps, and backflow prevention devices in homes and public facilities. - Implementing a safe room program to disincentivize use of basements in the Special Flood Hazard Area. - Adopting setback standards for new building construction.